Find Grad Schools

 10 Yearly Graduations

 University of California - Irvine is the 16th most popular school in the nation for students seeking a master's degree in pharmacology.
 Roughly 36,300 attend the school each year.
-The average in-state tuition for full-time undergraduates is $11,834 per year, while in-state graduate students, on average, pay $12,264 per year.
+The average in-state tuition for full-time undergraduates is $11,564 per year, while in-state graduate students, on average, pay $11,700 per year.
 During the most recent year for which we have data, 10 people received their master's degree in pharmacology from UC Irvine.
-Around 68% of these students were from an underrepresented racial-ethnic group, and 84% were women.
-Data shows that UC Irvine graduates that hold this degree go on to make a median salary of $53,876.
+Of these students, 82% were women and 73% were members of underrepresented racial-ethnic groups.

 #16